Amazon launches its Irish website

 • The creation of new jobs

-According to Amazon, over 1,000 small and medium-sized Irish enterprises sell on the site, with these companies generating over €150 million in export sales in 2022 alone.
+According to Amazon, over 1,000 small and medium-sized Irish enterprises sell with the company already, generating over €150 million in export sales in 2022 alone.
 And this will hopefully grow over the coming years following the launch of Amazon.ie.

 Amazon Prime